sciwhiz12/ForgeAnnualParley/fap18/transcript.md

 __cpw__: FML as well.
 So, FML is mostly rewritten, it's restructured- there's still a lot of common code, but a large amount of the methodology that FML uses to load mods has changed as we've gotten more and more-

-__LexManos__: Your mic's doing it again.
+__LexManos__: Your mic's doing it again. _[referring to buzzing from cpw's mic]_

-__cpw__: _Oh... [mic cuts out briefly] better?_ As we've got more and more understanding about how FML works and how people have been using it, building these giant modpacks, we've realized that one of the big problems is the way that FML loads mods.
+__cpw__: _Oh... [mic cuts out briefly, comes back clear] better?_ As we've got more and more understanding about how FML works and how people have been using it, building these giant modpacks, we've realized that one of the big problems is the way that FML loads mods.
 It's all single stream at the moment, and one mod goes after another all the way through, and if like you have 250 mods and each one takes 1 second to execute one of the events, we have 5 events that they can receive, that means that they take 5 seconds each to load; 250 times 5, that's 750 seconds, that's over 10 minutes. _(chuckles)_

 __LexManos__: One of the major complaints people have is just the load time, and there will never be a day Forge loads a thousand mods instantaneously-